Standard Models and Split Supersymmetry from Intersecting Brane Orbifolds: Introduction

-The purpose of this paper is to discuss the appearance of N=0 supersymmetric models that break to only the SM either without any exotics being present or with a minimal number of non-chiral massive exotics.
-These models are based on four dimensional type IIA orientifolds on ${\bf T^6/{\bf Z_3 \times Z_3}}$ with D6-branes intersecting at angles.
+The purpose of this paper is to discuss the appearance of N=0 supersymmetric models that break to only the SM either without any exotics being present or with a minimal number of chiral \footnote{We do not present non-chiral exotics that are coming from vanishing intersections.} massive exotics [three (3) vector pairs].
+These models are based on four dimensional type IIA orientifolds on ${\bf T^6/{\bf Z_3 \times Z_3}}$ with D6-branes intersecting at angles \cite{kokoneo}.
 In the N=0 intersecting D6-brane models presented in this work there are several interesting features :